yasinaydin14/Pokemon-Bot/README.md

 ## Battle Datasets

 PS creates "replays" of battles that players can choose to upload to the website before they expire.
-We gathered all surviving historical replays for Generations 1-4 Ubers, OverUsed, UnderUsed, and NeverUsed, and now save new battles to grow the dataset.
+We gathered all surviving historical replays for Gen 1-4 OU/NU/UU/Ubers and Gen 9 OU, and continuously save new battles to grow the dataset.

 PS replays are saved from the point-of-view of a *spectator* rather than the point-of-view of a *player*.
 We unlock the replay dataset for RL by "reconstructing" the point-of-view of each player.
+This is a hard problem; the dataset is frequently updated with improvements and new replays.

 <div align="center">
     <img src="media/dataset.png" alt="Dataset Overview" width="800">